A communitywide initiative to increase the number of third graders who read at or above grade level.

 - Book Club

-Register your child before their third birthday in the Read to Learn Book Club to receive free books.
-Click below to learn more about our monthly book club.
+Register your child in The Children's Trust Book Club to receive free books.
+Click below to learn more.

 - Books for Free